pkp/omp-user-guide/en/chapter9/new-submission/next-steps.md

 ## Next Steps

 The final page confirms the submission is complete and invites you to:
-* review the submission
+ * Review the submission
-* make another submission
+ * Make another submission
-* return to your dashboard
+ * Return to your dashboard